nihardwivedi/WorkingTitle/User Stories.md

 Use Case #4 Schools improve their evaluation of teachers by twitter students'comments and messages to teachers.

-Final Use Case - Real time update from news channel twitter accounts, following the release of a new product, to monitor the general sentiment building up around it.
+Final Use Case - Game companies correct their bugs by collecting criticism from Twitter accounts of players.